jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 The flame is real.
 And healing has always been a spiritual act.

-These voices will appear throughout the book — from Biblical scripture to Gnostic gospel, from Hopi prophecy to Vedic truth — because the memory lives in many tongues.
+These voices will appear throughout the scroll — from Biblical scripture to Gnostic gospel, from Hopi prophecy to Vedic truth — because the memory lives in many tongues.

 ---